anabsolutesloth/bloodbag/README.md

     - The Blood Bag has several configuration options available:
         - Max Capacity
         - Max Blood consumed per Drink
-        - Autofeeding from Inventory
+        - Autofeeding.
-        - Autofeeding from Baubles
+        - If Autofeeding from main Inventory is enabled when Baubles is installed.
         - What Bauble Slot it's equipped in.